happynclient/happynios/README.md

 2. If you select the other VPN in system configuration, then click connect button in app, it will fail and network service will be abnormal after you click disconnect button.
 3. missing legality checking of some parameters.

+# HowTo

+1. Click the "+" button in the top right corner to create a configuration.
+2. add  params:
+   - Setting Name: Configuration Name
+   - supernode: sueprnode address, such as "server.happyn.net:7654"
+   - community: the community id
+   - Encryption: Encryption Key (the Default Encryption Method is AES, you can set it in `more settings`)
+   - ip address: your edge ip address, such as 10.0.0.1
+   - subnetmask: such as 255.255.255.0
+   - device name: default is happynios
+3. save config, then select this config in setting List view
+4. return to the main View, client `Start` Button

 # happynios 说明

 此项目同步于[hin2n-ios](https://github.com/Oliver0624/hin2n-ios)